open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Contrib.PersistentStorage/README.md

-# Persistent Storage for OpenTelemetry Exporters
+# Persistent Storage Interface and Implementation

-This package enables OpenTelemetry exporters to store telemetry offline in case of transient failures.
-The data can be read at later time for retries.
+This package provides both the interface and implementation of persistent storage.
+It is an experimental component which can be used by OpenTelemetry Exporters to provide reliable data delivery.
+Eventually this component should get splitted into the abstract interface and concrete implementations.

 ## Installation